Enchanter family face tragedy of double funeral

 IHC is an organisation that supports people with intellectual disabilities.

-The Givealittle page was established by Geoff's niece Andrew Olliver-Thompson on behalf of the family and funds raised would help "for all the necessities in this time of need".
+The Givealittle page was established by a relative on behalf of the family and funds raised would help "for all the necessities in this time of need".

-Olliver-Thompson is founder of the charity Huggable Hearts, which is also mentioned on the page.

 More than $12,000 has been raised so far.